AyushSoni86/Data-Structues-and-Algorithm-using-Java/DS_03_Number_System/Bit_Manipulation/README.md

 - Q. Find duplicate in array where the array elements range from 1 to n-1 where n is size of the array✅
 - Q. Google question -> flip image✅
 - Q. Reverse bits of binary number✅
+- Q. Find compliment of number with base 10✅